 Patrick Fuller, M.S.
 December 2013, UC Davis.
 Research topic: Functional morphology of zooplanktivory.

 Christopher Martin, Ph.D.
 July 2013, UC Davis.
 Thesis research: Adaptive radiation on the fitness landscape.
-Chris is currently a Miller Postdoctoral Fellow with Erica Bree Rosenblum and Craig Miller in the Department of Environmental Sciences, Policy, & Management at the University of California, Berkeley.
+Chris is currently an Assistant Professor in the Department of Biology at University of North Carolina Chapel Hill.

 Dan Warren, Ph.D.
 December 2009, UC Davis.
 Thesis research: methodological advances in the construction and application of environmental niche models.
-Dan is currently a postdoctoral fellow at the Australian National University, working for Marcel Cardillo in the department of Evolution, Ecology, and Genetics
+Dan is currently postdoctoral researcher at OIST in Okinawa.

 Andrew Carroll, Ph.D.
 August 2005, UC Davis.
 Thesis research: musculoskeletal basis of suction feeding performance.

 C. Darrin Hulsey, Ph.D.
 July 2004, UC Davis.
 Thesis research: the evolution and ecology of trophic specialization in the trophically polymorphic Herichthys minckleyi.
-Darrin is currently an assistant professor in the Department of Ecology and Evolutionary Biology at the University of Tennessee, Knoxville.
+Darrin is currently an assistant professor in the Department of Biology at the University of Konstanz.

 Daniel Bolnick, Ph.D.
 July 2003, UC Davis.
 Thesis research: testing the long-standing theory that competition can drive disruptive selection and niche expansion.
 Dan is currently a professor in the Department of Integrative Biology at the University of Texas, Austin, and an Early Career Scientist at the Howard Hughes Medical Institute.